Damzwan/sketchmate/src/assets/docs/connect.md

 ## Connection Limit

-Currently, connect with just one person.
-If many want more connections, I'll add it.
-Let me know!
+Currently, you can connect with just one person.
+This limit will change in the future.